 ).
 Since some of the plug-ins have a very long runtime and don't need to be refreshed every minute, you can store them in subdirectories named after a number of seconds to execute them asynchronously.

-Customers of the Checkmk Enterprise Edition (CEE) can use the agent bakery to install the plug-ins and generate the configuration file(s) automatically.
+Customers of Checkmk Enterprise or Checkmk Cloud can use the agent bakery to install the plug-ins and generate the configuration file(s) automatically.

-To find and download the agent plug-ins in the Checkmk Raw Edition and how to automatically roll out plug-ins using the Checkmk Enterprise Edition via Agent Bakery, please refer to our manual.
+To find and download the agent plug-ins in Checkmk Raw and how to automatically roll out plug-ins using one of the commercial Checkmk editions via Agent Bakery, please refer to our manual.

 And here are our top 7 plug-ins for monitoring Linux servers with Checkmk.